Health Library

 Once your child is asleep, the transplant surgeon makes a cut (incision) on either the right or left side of the lower belly, just above the groin area.
 This incision looks like a small hockey stick.
 The new kidney is placed in the belly below the ribs.

 The new kidney's blood vessels are attached to your child's blood vessels, and the tube draining urine from it is attached to your child's bladder.
-Often, the kidney start making urine right away, but sometimes it takes days to weeks before it starts working.
-If there is a delay in the function of the new kidney, your child may need some dialysis treatments until the kidney does start to work.
+Often, the kidney starts making urine right away, but sometimes it takes days to weeks before it starts working.
+If the new kidney's function is delayed, your child may need dialysis treatments until the kidney starts to work.